ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/muse-drones-world-tour-give-away.markdown

   .</p>"
 section3-content: "<p>We know you won't want to miss this amazing opportunity to attend\
   \ this innovative and unforgettable show from MUSE… thanks to NME AAA you could\
-  \ be wining one of 5 pairs of tickets to MUSE 'Drones World Tour to a cinema of\
+  \ be wining one of 5 pairs of tickets to MUSE 'Drones World Tour' to a cinema of\
   \ your choice!
 Enter the form below and you could be watching MUSE on the big screen!</p>\r\
   \n<p>Good luck!</p>"
 entry-title: "Win one of 5 pairs of tickets to MUSE 'Drones World Tour'!"